Nun Fetish

 Overview

-Religious-habit fetishism is a clothing- and costume-focused interest in which religious dress (most commonly the nun's habit and veil, but also other clerical and devotional garments) becomes a notable source of arousal or fixation.
-Much of the appeal rests on the tension between the garments' associations with chastity, vocation, and restraint and an erotic reframing of them, alongside their distinctive silhouettes, full coverage, and ritual symbolism.
+A nun fetish, sometimes called religious-habit fetishism, is a clothing- and costume-focused erotic interest in which religious dress (most often the nun's habit and veil, though also other clerical and devotional garments) becomes a notable source of arousal or fixation.
+Much of the appeal rests on the friction between what the garments signify (chastity, vocation, restraint) and an erotic reframing of them, together with their distinctive full-coverage silhouette and ritual symbolism.
 This article sets out the documented cultural and clinical lineage of the interest, how it is typically expressed, its proposed psychology, and the social cautions that attach to it.

 History & origins